marnix/zig-stm32f3discovery-play/README.md

    * A central data structure that stores, for each led, how many processes want it to be switched on.

+- Explore how to have useful `test`s.
+  This presumably requires some sort of HAL (hardware abstraction layer), which is what [microzig](https://github.com/ZigEmbeddedGroup/microzig) presumably provides.

 - How to use std.debug or std.log or whatever
   to send information back to the host (Linux, Windows, ...)?